 Has the internet become so essential to young minds that the lack of it could actually damage educational opportunities?
 That’s what the numbers seem to point to in a new survey by UK insurance firm NFU Mutual.

-In the UK as many as one in five families in rural area have only limited access to broadband internet connections, which many parents find to be a disadvantage for their children.
+In the UK as many as one in five families in the rural area have only limited access to broadband internet connections, which many parents find to be a disadvantage for their children.
 Over a third of rural UK respondents said that the internet connections they received were too slow for their needs, and many felt that this would have a negative effect on education.

-“Rural communities are already falling way behind and as the digital revolution gathers pace there’s a real risk that the viability of some rural businesses will be threatened and children be put at a disadvantage,” said rural affair specialist Tim Price.
+“Rural communities are already falling way behind and as the digital revolution gathers pace there’s a real risk that the viability of some rural businesses will be threatened and children are put at a disadvantage,” said rural affair specialist Tim Price.

-The UK government is currently working on introducing better internet connections to rural areas of the country, with plans to see at least 95% of Britain using high speed internet connections by 2017.
+The UK government is currently working on introducing better internet connections to rural areas of the country, with plans to see at least 95% of Britain using high-speed internet connections by 2017.